easilycoder/EasyBridge/README.md

 # UPDATES

+* 2017/04/20 add Logger that will log the important information which is helpful for debug

 * 2017/04/09 adding the retry mechanism of injecting bridge

 * 2017/04/08  invoke Java synchornized from Javascript is now enable in `feature/sync`